rafaelalmeidab/react-essentials/README.md

-# React Tic-Tac-Toe Project
+# React Essentials Project

 ## Overview
-This project is a React-based implementation of Tic-Tac-Toe, covering key React concepts and best practices.
+This project is a React-based project, covering key React concepts and best practices.

 ## Features